mentor-crypto-2021/mentor-crypto-2021.github.io/index.md

 Links to the videos will be posted soon before the workshop.

 ### Panels
 Both panels will happen on Saturday, August 14 2021.
-The schedule will be accounced soon.
+The schedule will be announced soon.

 #### Junior Researcher Panel
 - Shweta Agrawal (IIT Madras)